We want to help you prepare for your next interview, no matter the style of interviewing questions or the location of the interview.

 You'll be asked to tell a story about a situation in which you've demonstrated a particular skill, for example "Tell me about a time you worked effectively with a team".
 If you've exhibited strong teamwork skills through course projects, summer jobs, or involvement in committees and clubs, employers have confidence that you can bring those same skills to their organization.

 We recommend using the popular STAR technique as a model for answering behavioral interviewing questions.
+Here's a great worksheet to help you prepare your STAR answers.

 If you're interested in programming or software engineering, you'll likely experience one or more technical interviews with any given employer.
 Questions may range from your level of experience with certain technologies to writing code on a whiteboard to explain a technical concept or solve a puzzle.